-This week in Morning Report, we discussed the case of a gentleman who presented with a several-day history of tender, erythematous, bumpy rash on his lower extremities for several days.
+This week in Morning Report, we discussed the case of a gentleman who presented with a several-day history of tender, erythematous, bumpy rash on his lower extremities.
 He visited a few Emergency Rooms and clinics where he was treated with several courses of antibiotics for presumed cellulitis, but with no improvement of his symptoms.

 By the time our astute residents saw him, the ‘rash’ was on bilateral extremities, tender to palpation, erythematous, and nodular in appearance.
 On history, we discovered that he had a prodromal illness of sore throat, fevers, myalgias, and fatigue.
 Taken together, this presentation sounds pretty convincing for…erythema nodosum.